Penis Ulcer: Causes, Symptoms, Treatment, and Management

 Inguinal Granuloma

-Inguinal granuloma is a bacterial SOI that causes ulcers on the genitals.
+Inguinal granuloma is a bacterial STI that causes ulcers on the genitals.
 Initially, the infection causes small, painless bumps.
-Over time, these sores slowly turn into deeper sores that bleed.
+Over time, these sores gradually develop into deeper ones that bleed.

 Psoriasis

-Psoriasis is an autoimmune skin condition that causes red, scaly patches.
+Psoriasis is an autoimmune skin condition that causes red, scaly patches on the skin.
 In the penis and genitals, it can cause:

 • A red rash with silver scales